Koalha/bdm_hackathon/README.md

 Laser scanning data, map sheet divisiom and municipality border shapefiles are from the National Land Survey of Finland, and released under [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0/).

 Nature reserve shapefiles are from the Finnish Environment Institute (SYKE), and released under [this ambiguous licence](http://metatieto.ymparisto.fi:8080/geoportal/catalog/search/resource/details.page?uuid={C305FA65-F319-4FA0-AAB8-F92AE32B6EE2}) (in Finnish).
 TL;DR you can share the data - but must aknowledge SYKE and mention the date the data was downloaded on.
 Which for these files is 9/2015.

+The forest mask layer is an unlicenced free file downloadable from [their site.](http://metsakeskus.fi/metsamaski)

+The suggestion for protected areas is digitized from a pdf from [this press release](http://www.sll.fi/ajankohtaista/tiedotteet/2015/metso-ohjelmaa-toteutetaan-tehottomasti-metsahallitus-hakkaa-metso-kelpoista-valtionmaata-nyt-keuruulla) of FANC.

 Other content in this repository is still unlicenced.